How Important is Dental Care for Older People?

 - Medical conditions such as diabetes and heart problems

-If proper treatment is availed in the initial stages of the gum diseases, the chances of reversing the effects are quite high.
+If in the initial stages a proper gum disease treatment in Dubai is availed, the chances of reversing the effects are quite high.

 Many older people wear full or partial dentures for functional requirement.
 However, problems arise when these dentures are not cleaned properly.
 It is essential to follow these practices to achieve good oral care for people with dentures: